EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT_Certs/ReadMe.md

   - These files will probably be provide in a single zip file that contains your personal certificate, public key, private key, and two Amazon root CA certificates.
     - Unzip the files if necessary - make sure you know where they end up on your computer after unzipping!

-Unfortunately, the Stonefly cannot read the certificates from your computer, so you need to copy and paste them here.
+Unfortunately, the Stonefly cannot read the certificates from your computer, so you need to copy and paste the contents of the files here.

 #### Set your AWS IoT Core Endpoint